Subjective Causality in Choice: Introduction

+This feedback effect may, for example, cause a firm to incorrectly statistically discriminate against minority workers when it hires few of them, but not when it hires more.
+Consider a firm who thinks that worker productivity is a function of only education.
+If education is correlated with productivity for majority workers, but not for minorities, then the perceived return to education increases with the fraction of majority workers hired.
+This incentivizes the firm to hire the better-educated type more frequently, potentially reinforcing the effect.
+While this allows the model to accommodate the above biases, it lead to technical challenges for our analysis, such as violations of (the stochastic choice analog of) independence of irrelevant alternatives, a necessary condition for a random utility model (RUM).

+Our second main result establishes how to test whether a random choice rule over lotteries has an Endogenous SCR.
+We provide axioms that link the DM's subjective causal model, as inferred by our first results, to her behavior.
+The axioms require that if her predictions about the outcome for a pair of actions are constant across two menus, then their relative choice frequency is also constant.
+Her choices from a pair of menus diverge from the predictions of Logit with an expected utility Luce index (Logit-EU) only if her inferences about causal effects differ across the menus.

-An agent with a subjective causality representation perceives her options differently from the analyst.
-The result places testable restrictions on her behavior in spite of the information gap.
-Thus, it establishes that misspecified causality provides enough discipline on how her beliefs are distorted to be testable; without any restrictions on belief distortion, testing would be impossible.
-More broadly, this paper adapts decision theoretic methodology to identify and test an agent's subjective model of the world, as opposed to the usual exercise of identifying and testing her preferences with a correct, or at least an agreed upon, model of the world.
-We see this as a step toward providing testable implications for the growing literature studying agents with misspecified models, especially \cite{Spiegler2016}, \cite{Eliaz2018model}, \cite{Eliaz2019}, \cite{Eliaz2020}, \cite{Spiegler2020a}, and \cite{Schumacher}, which all use versions of the subjective causality representation. \footnote{ Other models where misspecification leads to distorted beliefs include \cite{EspondaPouzo2016Berk}, \cite{BohrenHauser2018}, \cite{Fricketal2019}, \cite{He2018}, \cite{HeidhuesKoszegiStrack2018}, \cite{SammuelsonMailath2019}, \cite{olea2021competing}, and \cite{Levyetal2021}.}
+For a DM with an Endogenous SCR, the predicted distribution of the consequences from an action might not align with the one that actually results from taking it.
+The result establishes that subjective causality provides enough discipline on how her beliefs are distorted to be testable; without any restrictions on belief distortion, testing would be impossible.
+More broadly, this paper adapts decision theoretic methodology to identify and test an agent's subjective model of the world and her preferences, as opposed to the usual exercise of identifying and testing her preferences with a correct, or at least agreed upon, model of the world.
+We see this as a step towards providing testable implications for the growing literature studying agents with misspecified models, especially \cite{Spiegler2016}, \cite{Eliaz2020}, \cite{Spiegler2020a}, and \cite{Schumacher}, which all use versions of the subjective causality representation. \footnote{ Other models where misspecification leads to distorted beliefs include \cite{EspondaPouzo2016Berk}, \cite{BohrenHauser2018}, \cite{Fricketal2019}, \cite{He2018}, \cite{HeidhuesKoszegiStrack2018}, \cite{SammuelsonMailath2019}, \cite{olea2021competing}, and \cite{Levyetal2021}.}